 You must take a side.

 There’s no clear winner.
 Both options have advantages and disadvantages, but you can’t hedge here.
 You need to choose one and go all-in in your defense of it.
-However, and as we’ll see, that doesn’t mean blind devotion.
+However, as will be explained further below, that doesn’t mean blind devotion.
 The fact that you’re leaning one way doesn’t mean the alternative is without merit.
-Acknowledging the occasional failings of your path while simultaneously hinting at the upsides of the other is what great essays are made of.
-But more on that in a second.
+Admitting to the occasional failings of your path while simultaneously acknowledging the upsides of the other is what great essays are made of!

 Consider This Example

 As you can see, you have to commit to one of two choices based on two criteria.
-In this case, increased and one assumes somewhat immediate, profitability and long-term financial stability.
-As is true of every LSAT Writing prompt, the dilemma is the same.
-Each choice will presumably better satisfy one governing objective while simultaneously under-performing with respect to the other.
+In this case, the objectives are (1) increased (and one assumes somewhat immediate) profitability and (2) long-term financial stability.
+As is true of every LSAT Writing prompt, the dilemma is the same: each choice will presumably better satisfy one governing objective while simultaneously under-performing with respect to the other.
 In other words, there’s no clear winner.
-An odd situation for a test all about right answers.
+An odd situation for a test all about right answers, I think we can agree.

 - Ensure long-term financial stability, meaning we need a way to safeguard against potential setbacks on the scale of years, perhaps decades.
-With the talk of increasingly heavy competition in BLZ’s home region, it seems as though the “national plan” offers the more appealing long-term, large-scale solution.
+With the talk of increasingly-heavy competition in BLZ’s home region, it seems as though the “national plan” offers the more appealing long-term, large-scale solution.
 Granted, there are greater risks than with the regional plan.
-BLZ will incur considerable debt, devote significant resources to new staff and marketing/distribution efforts.
+BLZ will incur considerable debt, and devote significant resources to new staff and marketing/distribution efforts.
 They’ll also face an uphill battle of not-so-great odds given the historical consequences for other companies that adopted this strategy.
-But with a strong reputation and the need to expand beyond their home region, the long-term viability of the company may well depend on this big picture approach.
+But with a strong reputation and the need to expand beyond its home region, the long-term viability of the company may well depend on this big-picture approach.

 At this point, the only thing left to do before I get to writing is to pick a side.
 Again, there’s no right or wrong answer.
 Choose whichever option you feel you’re better able to defend based on the points you’ve just sketched out.
 Whichever happens to appeal to you or that you believe has more attractive pros and/or less detrimental cons.

 For me, with this particular Prompt, I’d choose the regional plan.
 Here’s why.
 The regional plan seems to give better immediate prospects in terms of low-risk financial success.
-While it’s unlikely to be a permanent solution to the company’s long-term ambitions if it generates quick profits with little investment.
+While it’s unlikely to be a permanent solution to the company’s long-term ambitions, it does generate quick profits with little investment.
 In turn, it would minimize the consequences associated with eventually pursuing a more nationally-oriented expansion.
-In short, employ the regional plan now, make as much money as possible from your loyal, local customer base before the competition gets untenable.
-Then, use those gains to offset the “considerable debt” associated with something more aggressive down the road.
+In short, employ the regional plan now, make as much money as possible from your loyal, local customer base before the competition gets untenable, then use those gains to offset the “considerable debt” associated with something more aggressive down the road.

 Note that I’m not recommending “do both!”
 That would be a mistake.
 I made a decision in favor of one over the other.
 However, my reasoning can still allow for the possibility that doing one now doesn’t inherently preclude the other’s potential existence at some point in the future.
 Unless, of course, the initial choice craters the company entirely, a very real concern with the national plan in this case.